-We do not tolerate bribery and corruption, which, in all forms, go against our Vision & Values and our company policies, and violates the law.
+We do not tolerate bribery and corruption, which, in all forms, go against our Vision, Values & Goals and our company policies, and violate the law.
 We do not offer or accept bribes or any other kind of improper payment, including facilitation payments or anything of value, and we do not do anything through a third party that we are not allowed to do ourselves.

-- Keep accurate records so that all payments and business transactions are honestly and completely described. - Be aware of our Anti-Bribery and Corruption Policy when selecting third-party service providers.
+- Keep accurate records so that all payments and business transactions are accurately and completely described. - Comply with our Anti-Bribery and Corruption Policy when selecting third-party service providers.
 Be vigilant and monitor their behavior.
 Never "look the other way."